 Cars are slowly filtered down to one lane.
 At the moment I want to move to the free lane a policewoman suddenly starts waving and beckoning me to come to her.
 I can barely lower the window and say hi before I am informed that I am breaking the law.
 I was caught in the car on the phone.
-As a result of this serious offense, I will have six points on my license (Later I learn that I’m lighter an extra two hundred pounds).
-Fortunately, there is no arrest and she even tells me the familiar speech that whatever I say now may later be used against me.
+As a result of this serious offence, I will have six points on my license (Later I learn that I’m lighter an extra two hundred pounds).
+Fortunately, there is no arrest, and she even tells me the common speech that whatever I say now may later be used against me.

 Even a journalist came to me with a microphone.
-I cannot remember exactly what the question was, but she asked something like if this is a lesson for me and would I completely stop using my phone while driving.
+I cannot remember what the question was, but she asked something like if this is a lesson for me and would I completely stop using my phone while driving.
 I admit I looked at her a little bit puzzled.
 It seemed to me that perhaps she came from another planet, because of the traffic jam next to her, perhaps reminiscent of anything but ‘driving’.

-Finally, I leave the city, and I am suddenly thinking through what happened.
+Finally, I leave the city, and I am suddenly thinking about what happened.
 Firstly I do not know how I got caught.
 Around me, in the queue, there was not a single police car.
-They had to have someone directly deployed on the ground, otherwise, I cannot explain it.
+They had to have someone directly deployed on the ground.
+Otherwise, I cannot explain it.
 Then I felt my anger begin to grow.
 If they had not closed the lane during the morning rush hour, I would never have touched the phone, because as I mentioned – I’m not a whiz, and if I was driving (even just 10 km / h), I could not stay in control of the car and telephone at the same time.

-Later I realize that the authorities have made amendments to the Act, which significantly tightens the use of mobile phones and other electronic devices.
+Later I realise that the authorities have made amendments to the Act, which significantly tightens the use of mobile phones and other electronic devices.
 What’s more, it uses the same standard in all situations and circumstances.
 This means that the same penalty applies for example to: